Last Updated on May 11, 2023 by Dee

 Historically artists, like Monet, would go outside their studios to watch and paint natural settings in real-time, giving birth to the term ‘en Plein air’.

-Although landscape painting has existed for centuries, it was popularised in the 19th century by the French Impressionists.
+Although landscape painting has existed for centuries, French Impressionists popularised it in the 19th century.
 They focused on conveying a sense of natural light in their paintings to reflect the passage of time.

 While Plein air painting is a method of painting your subject, urban sketching is considered a movement of painting.